Habet/datamotus.github.io/_posts/2019-10-30-Weighted-Least-Squares.md

 if we can find a way of assigning more weight to high-quality observations and less to the unreliable ones, we are likely to obtain a better fit.
 In other words, our estimators of $\beta_1$ and $\beta_2$ will be more efficient.
-WOLS works by incorporating extra nonnegative constants (weights) associated with each data point into the fitting criterion.
+WLS works by incorporating extra nonnegative constants (weights) associated with each data point into the fitting criterion.
 We shall see how to do this below.
 Suppose the true relationship is